hull-graveyard/hullagram/README.md

 -----------------------
 # Possible evolutions

-Here are a few cool features you could implement
+Here are a few ideas for further improvement :

 * Photo Filters
   With caman.js/vintage.js